 Workplace safety is very important for each and every employee in the industry because everyone desires to work in a safe and protected atmosphere.
 Workplace safety will minimize the risk of injury on the job.

 A safe and healthy workplace will not only protect your employees from injury and illness but can also lower injury or illness costs, increase productivity and quality, and raise employee morale.
 More than that, it is the right thing to do.

 Safety training courses, regardless of the format, help employees become more informed and conscious of their own safety as well as the safety of their fellow employees.

 Without safety training, employees will be unprepared when facing hazards in their workplace.
 If hazards and incidents are not handled properly, it puts even more employees at risk of getting hurt.
 Safety training reduces the possibility of injury and death, benefiting everyone.

 As an employer, you need to develop a workplace safety and health program or designate a safety supervisor to do so.
 The safety program should cover all the policies, procedures, and plans for maintaining a safe workplace.
 These programs are not required by OSHA; however, they are always strongly recommended.
-Safety and health programs are the best way for you to ensure that your workplace abides by OSHA standards at all times.
+Safety and health programs are the best way for you to ensure that your workplace abides by OSHA Requirements at all times.